 For people with mild or moderate depression symptoms, exercise alone may be enough to kick the blues in the butt.
 People with severe depression, though, should only consider exercise as a complementary treatment.
 Regardless of how depression impacts you, never stop taking your medication without seeing your doctor or therapist.

 So, you’ve decided to take the plunge and hop onto the exercise bandwagon.
 Now what?
 Research shows that not all workouts are created equal.
-That means that while you may be frantically chugging away at the highest level, your stair-stepper can manage, you might not be doing anything to improve your mental state.
+That means that while you may be frantically chugging away at the highest level, your stair-stepper can manage, and you might not be doing anything to improve your mental state.
 So, to keep depression at bay, follow these simple guidelines.

 Work smarter, not harder